-Elapsed Time Method: If you were an AAUP member other than a part-time assistant athletic coach, you were credited with a year of service under the "elapsed time" method of crediting service.
-This means that you were credited with a year of service for each 12-consecutive month period that elapsed between your employment commencement date and your severance from service date, regardless of the number of hours credited during that period.
-Partial years of service were aggregated under this method of determining your service.
+- On and after July 1, 2020, you will be credited with a year of service as follows: - Actual Hours Method: If you are a part-time employee, you will be credited with a year of service based on the "actual hours" method described above. - Elapsed Time Method: If you are a full-time employee, you will be credited with a year of service based on the "elapsed time" method.
+This means that you will be credited with a year of service for each 12-consecutive month period that elapses between your employment commencement date and your severance from service date, regardless of the number of hours credited during that period.
+Partial years of service are aggregated under this method of determining your service.

-In addition, you earned service for certain periods of absence, as long as you returned to employment within 12 months of the date you retired or terminated employment.
-If you were absent for a reason other than your retirement or termination (such as a leave of absence) and you terminated employment during the first 12 months of that absence, you received credit for the absence if you returned to employment within 12 months of the date you were originally absent.
+In addition, you will earn service for certain periods of absence, as long as you return to employment within 12 months of the date you retire or terminate employment.
+If you are absent for a reason other than your retirement or termination (such as a leave of absence) and you terminate employment during the first 12 months of that absence, you will received credit for the absence if you return to employment within 12 months of the date you were originally absent.